twilio/twilio-php/docs/usage/rest/phonenumbers.rst

     echo $purchasedNumber->sid;

-You can also purchase a random number with a given area code:
+You can also purchase a random number with a given area code (US/Canada only):

 .. code-block:: php